 #8) Single or Multi-currency Wallets

 Single currency wallets store a single cryptocurrency while multi-currency wallets store multiple cryptocurrencies.
 Multicurrency wallets simplify the work of anyone dealing with multiple crypto types for he or she will not need to install a wallet for each.
-These can be hardware, web, mobile wallets, or extension/plugins.
+These can be hardware, web, mobile wallets, or extensions/plugins.

 How to create and use a blockchain wallet to send, store, and receive or buy with crypto?